Search by name, year or event

 1642 - Charles fails in his attempt to arrest five MPs.

 1642 - Outbreak of Civil War.
-The Royalists defeat the Parliamentary army at the Battle of Edgehill.
+Charles raises his standard at Nottingham.
+The Royalists win a tactical victory the Parliamentary army at the Battle of Edgehill but the outcome is inconclusive.

 1645 - Parliament creates New Model Army, which defeats the Royalist army at Naseby on 16 June.